sonatype-nexus-community/scan-gradle-plugin/README.md

 ### Sensitive Data
 Sometimes it's not desirable to keep sensitive data stored on `build.gradle`.
-For such cases it's possible to use project properties (-P arguments) or environment variables (-D arguments) from command line when running the `nexusIQScan` task.
+For such cases it's possible to use project properties (-P arguments) or environment variables (-D arguments or injected from a tool) from command line when running the `nexusIQScan` or `ossIndexAudit` tasks.

 Here is an example using project properties for the credentials:

 ```